mariohernandez/training/advanced-topics/featured-content.md

 As I mentioned earlier, this is a unique component and nothing like we've built thus far.
 Let's review:

 * First we attach the component's library.  **Don't forget to create the library.**
 * Next we add a `<section>` element to wrap the entire component.
-As we've done before, the first and main component wrapper should always use the name of the component as its class \(`latest-posts`\).
+As we've done before, the first and main component wrapper should always use the name of the component as its class \(`featured-content`\).
 In addition we pass the `modifier` and `attributes` placeholders.
 * Next we make use of the **heading** component to print the component's main title and we wrap it in an `if` statement to ensure we don't print an empty heading tag.
-* Next we check if the `items` array exists, and if so, we create `<div>` to which we pass the class of `latest-posts__items`.
+* Next we check if the `items` array exists, and if so, we create `<div>` to which we pass the class of `featured-content__items`.
 Notice how the classes associated with these elements describe not only what the component they belong to, but also the relationship among the elements.
 * **Now, for the first time** we use a `for loop` which is a way for Twig to iterate or loop through an array of content and capture every item in the array.
 In this case each item is a card.
 For every item we find in the array, we are going to include the Card component and map its fields accordingly.
 * Finally, we close the `loop` and we close the `if` statement to complete the logic of the component.